edbratt/hk2-site-test/extensibility.md

 proxy into a service rather than the real service.
 The proxy will not attempt to create the service until some method of that proxy is invoked.

-All proxies created by HK2 will also implement [ProxyCtl][proxyctl].
+All proxies created by GlassFish HK2 will also implement [ProxyCtl][proxyctl].
 [ProxyCtl][proxyctl] can be used to force the creation of the underlying service without calling any of the methods of that service.
 Of course every service that is to be proxied must be proxiable, so the service to be proxied must either be an interface or a class that is not declared final, has no final fields or methods and has a public zero-argument constructor.
 In general it is better to proxy interfaces rather than classes.

-In order to have HK2 create a proxy for your service rather than the service itself you can create a proxiable scope.
+In order to have GlassFish HK2 create a proxy for your service rather than the service itself you can create a proxiable scope.
 A proxiable scope is just like a normal scope, except that the scope annotation is also annotated with [Proxiable][proxiable].
 All services injected or looked up from this scope will be given a proxy rather than the real service.